March 31, 2002 [Updated May 31, 2017]

 Other Sources of Information and Support

-The Center for Housing and New Community Economics (formerly the National Home of Your Own Alliance) has written A Home of Your Own Guide which features a comprehensive look at the home buying process for people with disabilities.
+The Center for Housing and New Community Economics (formerly the National Home of Your Own Alliance) has written a helpful guide available from their Publications page: A Home of Your Own Guide which features a comprehensive look at the home buying process for people with disabilities.

 National Fair Housing Advocate

 U.S. Department of Housing and Urban Development (HUD)